What is decentralized finance (DeFi)?

 Top DeFi lending and borrowing platform: Compound Finance

-Launched in 2018, Compound Finance is the brainchild of Rober Leshner.
+Launched in 2018, Compound Finance is the brainchild of Robert Leshner.
 The project is a lending protocol developed on the Ethereum blockchain that allows users to gain interest by lending out assets or borrowing against collateral.
 The Compound protocol makes this possible by creating liquidity for cryptocurrencies through interest rates set using computer algorithms.

-DeFi Insurance
+DeFi insurance

 Numerous blockchain-based insurance policies cover real-world scenarios like farming, disasters, and more.
-Many blockchain-based insurance policies utilize a parametric insurance model in which claims are paid to the party involved as specific parameters are met.
+Many blockchain-based insurance policies use a parametric insurance model in which claims are paid to the party involved as specific parameters are met.
 These parametric insurance policies often use hardware and software oracles to determine when disbursements should occur.
 With smart contract technology, disbursements happen automatically rather than relying on a centralized entity to trigger the payment.

-DeFi Insurance also refers to insurance that covers blockchain-related activity.
+DeFi insurance also refers to insurance that covers blockchain-related activity.
 This type of coverage is ideal for those with significant amounts of crypto assets on an exchange.
 A DeFi insurance policy can cover losses incurred from an exchange hack.
 Additionally, DeFi insurance can offer security for stablecoin investors in the event of a price crash.

 Decentralized exchanges